6 Ways Logistics Companies Simplify Communications by Texting

 “William, we’ve enjoyed serving you these past few months.
 Would you leave us a review on Google?
 This feedback helps us a lot.
 Thank you! google.com/ourbiz”

-“How are you feeling about your job today?
+“How are you feeling about our warehouse management systems?
 Your response will be anonymous unless you choose to disclose.”

 Plus, all those good reviews will help you rank higher in search results.